-Successful completion of the Level 2 course, and English and maths GCSE at grade 4.
+Minimum four grade 3-9 at GCSE or successful completion of the Level 1 course, and English and maths at grade 4.

-You can progress to the Electrical Installation Advanced Apprenticeship if you successfully complete this course and show an aptitude for further study and obtain employment.
-For students over 24 years old progression onto the Competent Person Scheme.
-We will discuss these options with you as your course progresses.
-Progression to HNC is possible.
+You can progress to Electrical Installation Level 3 if you successfully complete this course and show an aptitude for further study.
+This qualification can also be used directly as part of the Advanced Apprenticeship in Electrical Installation.
+We will discuss this option with you as your course progresses.